 There are no specific laboratory tests that establish a diagnosis of RA, but several tests suggest the diagnosis.4 About 60% to 70% of RA patients will test positive for rheumatoid factor (RF), and approximately 25% of patients will test positive for antinuclear antibody (ANA).
 Erythrocyte sedimentation rates and C-reactive protein (CRP) levels may also be elevated, although these are nonspecific markers of inflammation.
 A complete blood count (CBC) may reveal anemia of chronic disease or thrombocytopenia.3

 According to the American College of Rheumatology, a diagnosis of RA is made when patients meet four of the following seven criteria for at least 6 weeks: morning stiffness (lasting more than 1 hour), swelling in three or more joint areas, swelling in the hand or wrist joints, symmetrical arthritis, rheumatoid nodules, positive RF, and radiological changes (joint erosions or decalcifications).5

 With time, RA can vary in activity and severity among individuals and within the same patient.
 For this reason is it important to assess disease duration, activity level, and prognostic factors for each patient.
 Disease duration is classified as "early" if it has persisted for <6 months, "intermediate" if for 6 to 24 months, and "long" if for >24 months.
-Several validated instruments (the RA Disease Activity Score and Simplified Disease Activity Index, to name two) are available to measure RA disease activity more objectively and consistently; these instruments ...
+Several validated instruments (the RA Disease Activity Score and Simplified Disease Activity Index, to name two) ...